If you want to upload a score but don't want to share it with the world yet, you can make it a private score by checking one box.

 - Go to My scores, check the box to the left of the score(s) you wish to make private, and select 'Make content private' in the Action menu at the top.

-To make a private score public, follow the same steps as above, except uncheck the box for 'Make this score private' or choose 'Make content public' in the My scores Action menu.
+To make a private score public, follow the same steps as described above, except uncheck the box for 'Make this score private' or choose 'Make content public' in the My scores Action menu.

 See also Update your score.